Synergistic/think-police/README.md

 think-police
 ============
+Setup: Requires Kivy 1.8.0 and Python 2.7, entry at main.py

 Heavily inspired by the game Papers, Please (http://papersplea.se/) and the novel 1984 ThinkPolice is a game of moral decisions.
 You operate as an agent of the Thought Police to exterminate ThoughtCriminals and enemies of The Party.
 Currently tested and supported on Linux & Windows.
 Untested on OS X, Android, iOS.